OlhaBalahush/todo-app-assignment/backend/README.md

 # Backend - Spring Boot

 RESTful API for the Todo application built with Spring Boot and PostgreSQL.
+The application includes comprehensive test data loaded via Flyway migration `V4__insert_test_data.sql`

 ## How to run